cesar-rocha/10-lesson/README.md

 There are many kinds of lessons, both formal and informal, from seconds long to lifelong.
 Most people have sat (or suffered) through hundreds of these, but have never been shown how to design ones that are effective.
-These ten simple rules for creating lessons are:
+These ten simple tips for creating lessons are:

 -   based on current educational research
     [@Nuth2007; @Ambr2010; @DeBr2015; @Dida2016; @Brow2018; @Mark2018],